October is dedicated as Facial Pain Awareness Month –

 But let’s get back to the awkward sounding names – Trigeminal Neuralgia (TN) and Occipital Neuralgia (ON) and Chronic Migraine (CM) and TMD (Temporomandibular Joint Dysfunction) – Yep it is a freaking mouthful or rather face full or maybe head full – whichever it is, what it means is PAIN – Some of the worst, most debilitating pain that a person can ever experience.

-Living with these conditions has been one of the worst ordeals of my life and I felt the need to share my story, especially given the timing as I have been suffering under the combined weight of these issues – unable to wrestle back control of my life from them and achieve pain relief – for the better part of two years.
+Living with these conditions has been one of the worst ordeals of my life and I felt the need to share my story, especially given the timing as I have been suffering under the combined weight of these issues – unable to wrestle back control of my life from them and achieve pain relief – for the better part of three years.

 TN and TMD are both facial pain disorders but of different types, TMD relates to (TMJ) joint and muscle pain at the jaw while TN relates to nerve pain (the trigeminal nerve) that spans not only the lower jaw (mandibular branch) and upper jaw (the maxillary branch) but also the upper face (the ophthalmic branch)